vanessajurtz/MetaPhinder/README.txt

 Here is an example of how to run MetaPhinder:

-python MetaPhinder.py -i infile.fsa -o output.txt -d database -b path_to_blast
+python MetaPhinder.py -i infile.fsa -d database -b path_to_blast

 OPTIONS:

 -i inputfile in FASTA format
--o output file (text file)
+-o path to output directory
 -d location of MetaPhinders database
 -b location of your local BLAST installation